viesturz/klipper-toolchanger/README.md

  - `tool_number`: The assigned tool number or -1 if not assigned.
  - `toolchanger`: The name of the toolchanger this tool is attached to.
  - `extruder`: Name of the extruder used for this tool.
- - `heater`: Name of the heater used for this tool.
  - `fan`: Name of the part fan used for this tool.
  - `active`: If this tool is currently the selected tool.
  - `mounted`: If this tool is currently mounted, the tool may be mounted but